OmarAmeer96/CI-CD-Pipeline-Setup-for-Mobile-Application-Development/README.md

      ```
      Save the token for later use.

-3. The Fastfile will be automatically created, update it with the following:
+3. The `..\android\fastlane\Fastfile` file will be automatically created, update it with the following:

    - ```ruby
      default_platform(:android)